serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 It seems to be fashion these days to share your deepest secrets with everyone.

-There's companies like (Platform9)[https://platform9.com/] or (Spotinst)[https://spotinst.com/] who want admin access to your cloud environment or production cluster to help you manage things.
+There's companies like [Platform9](https://platform9.com/) or [Spotinst](https://spotinst.com/) who want admin access to your cloud environment or production cluster to help you manage things.
 Of course, you're also expected to give this access to your CI/CD SaaS of choice, if you're going for the Cloud version.

-This is all the more worrying given that (some threat actors are known to have shifted their focus to targeting managed service providers)[https://www.ncsc.gov.uk/information/global-targeting-enterprises-managed-service-providers]; why run targetted attacks against a thousand companies when they can target a single company and gain access to a thousand customers?
+This is all the more worrying given that [some threat actors are known to have shifted their focus to targeting managed service providers](https://www.ncsc.gov.uk/information/global-targeting-enterprises-managed-service-providers); why run targetted attacks against a thousand companies when they can target a single company and gain access to a thousand customers?

 To a certain extent, you have to trust third-parties these days.
 However, I'm more comfortable with AWS lording over my services than a startup or small company who may be cutting corners around security while they focus on market acrobatics.